 There are some conflicting views of the manufacture of this gorgeous component which is unique to the post War Raleigh Record Ace

-David Rodd published a fantastic article in the “News and Views” magazine of the Veteran Cycle Club in January 2014 which details the history of this component, and as a result of some meticulous research by David concludes that its manufacture was by Walton and Brown.
+David Rodd published a fantastic article in the “Boneshaker” magazine of the Veteran Cycle Club in the Summer of 2014 which details the history of this component, and as a result of some meticulous research by David concludes that its manufacture was by Walton and Brown.

-Having spoken to David and the editor of the “News and Views” magazine I have reproduced this article word for word:
+Having spoken to David I have reproduced this article word for word:

 Patent 577887 and the Raleigh Record Ace Chainset by David Rodd (For details of this patent please click HERE)

 Some time ago, somebody, somewhere, posed the question: ‘Who made the RRA chainset?
 Was it Chater Lea?’
 My immediate thought on reading this was: ‘I can’t see Raleigh paying Chater Lea prices, and anyway, the resemblance is too slight.’
 I then filed the query in my mind, although unfortunately failed to note its origin.